Rev. Francis J. Botchway has in this publication brought together in a single volume, an

 captained Hasaacas for many years.
 I do not know what part the juju played in our

-success as a school but it looks to me that everybody believed in it
+success as a school but it looks to me that everybody believed in it.
+Much later in life,

 one of my childhood friends also played for Sekondi Eleven Wise.
 His name is David